Sculpting The Giant

 Nyoman Nuarta, a Balinese sculptor was offered to build a statue in Bali.
 He only wanted to build large statues and managed to convince everyone, including President Soeharto to let him build a monumental statue in Bali.

-Garuda Wisnu Kencana (GWK) is a controversy as well as a symbol of hope.
-Rising over 121 meters tall and weighing 3,000 tons on top of Ungasan, Bali, the majestic giant contravenes many Balinese local norms, purported to be a part of corruption scheme, and opposed by many cultural experts.
-On the other hand, GWK is projected to be one of Indonesia’s greatest tourism asset; combining modernized icon with traditional values and providing a hub for many cultural exhibitions.
+Rising over 121-meters tall and weighing 3000 tons on top of Ungasan, Bali, the majestic giant contravenes Balinese local norms, purported to be a part of a corruption scheme, and opposed by cultural experts.
+On the other hand, GWK is projected to be one of Indonesia’s greatest tourism assets.